On my first major backpacking trip, I solved the need for a light, minimalist wallet with a ziploc bag.

 Best of all, I get to deal sweet, sweet revenge unto my prior woes.
 Now, instead of lugging my workaday world into my weekends, I bring another token of minimalist backpacking into my everyday lifestyle.

-I’ve owned the Hyperlite Minimalist Wallet for 2.5 years, with daily use.
+I’ve owned the Hyperlite Minimalist Wallet for 4 years with daily use, and it’s still going strong.

 Here’s 10 things that make this the best minimalist wallet in town.